Potomac Eagle owns two locomotives:

-On most of the Potomac Eagle’s trips, you’ll find an open-air car or two just behind the locomotives on the south end of the train.
-One of them is an open-top gondola car that had been used to carry freight like pipes or railroad ties.
+On most of the Potomac Eagle’s trips, you’ll find an open-air car or two just behind the locomotive on the south end of the train.
+One is an open-top gondola car that had been used to carry freight like pipes or railroad ties.
 That car has been outfitted with benches, so passengers can step outside to partake in the view of the Trough.

 The second open-air car is covered, but has large wide-open windows where you can lean out a little bit to get a better look.
 This car is one of several where restrooms are located.